ARCHER2-HPC/archer2-website/_courses/260817-hpc-carpentry.md

 This course will take place face-to-face at  [{{ page.location }}]({{ page.location_url }})

-Room CL_4.04
-Charteris Land
-The University of Edinburgh
+Room JA 326, John Anderson building, University of Strathclyde

 This course will not be streamed online and a recording will not be made.